aragilar/dnd-flask/data/documentation/personality.md

 ## Personal Characteristics

-Fleshing out your character's personality - the array of traits, mannerisms, habits, beliefs, and flaws that give a person a unique identity - will help you bring him or her to life as you play the game.
+Fleshing out your character's personality---the array of traits, mannerisms, habits, beliefs, and flaws that give a person a unique identity---will help you bring him or her to life as you play the game.
 Four categories of characteristics are presented here: personality traits, ideals, bonds, and flaws.
 Beyond those categories, think about your character's favorite words or phrases, tics and habitual gestures, vices and pet peeves, and whatever else you can imagine.

 Each background presented later in this chapter includes suggested characteristics that you can use to spark your imagination.
 You're not bound to those options, but they're a good starting point.